Thủy Bồ incident: Interviews with villagers and Company H members

-Interviews with both the villagers and Company H members were conducted by Stanley Karnow for the Vietnam: A Television History documentary series, including Captain Banks Banks stated "... you never knew who was the enemy and who was the friend.
+Interviews with both the villagers and Company H members were conducted by Stanley Karnow for the Vietnam: A Television History documentary series, including Banks Banks stated "... you never knew who was the enemy and who was the friend.
 They all looked alike.
 They all dressed alike.
 They were all Vietnamese.
 Some of them were Viet Cong." and that "For example a young woman of twenty-two or twenty-three years old that's pregnant, sits and watches your men walk down a trail and watches a booby trap go off and kill and wound several of your men, she knows that booby trap's there, she makes no move to warn the troops... who's to say whether she is any less the enemy then the twelve year old Vietnamese boy that's a VC that's in a ditch or trench."
-Captain Edward Banks took part in the assault on the village.
-He said the order was a "search-and-destroy" operation.
-Banks also denied any massacre had taken place and alleged that the Viet Cong had used human shields.
+Banks said the order was a "search-and-destroy" operation.
+He denied any massacre had taken place and alleged that the Viet Cong had used human shields.
 He said that "the most that......may have been killed in that village in the way of civilians during that assault, and I'm being generous when I say this, it might have been ten or twelve or fifteen civilians".
 He said that he had "personally vocally and physically yelled up and down the line to cease fire and consolidate the position" once they were no longer receiving enemy fire.

 One of the villagers, a 14 year old named Nguyen Bay stated that the village was strafed with artillery and aerial bombardment and followed up with a sweep into the village, in which the U.S. forces asked the villagers if they were VC before proceeding to shoot them.
 Villager Nguyen Huu stated "there were no men, only old men.
 There were only women and children.
 When they came over here, the children asked them for candies.
 And the women, some were eating lunch while others were pressing sugarcanes.
 When the Americans came they shot in short spurts.
 I ran outside and, about half an hour after the first gunfire, flames were shooting up.
 And in about an hour and a half, they all left.
 I then ran back to the hamlet and saw all the dead."